Updated October 15, 2019

 Although there were plenty of tax refund reducers in the TCJA for 2018, there was good news in the form of the Qualified Business Income Deduction (QBID).
 Although the rules surrounding the deduction were complicated and allowed for some phase out (depending on the entity and type/level of income), many qualified business owners enjoyed a 20% deduction on qualified business income.
 Going forward, preparers can adapt their tax strategies for clients to take advantage of any QBID available.

 5. Employing Automation Makes the Job Much Easier

 Automation early on in the process can help many preparers reduce their workload, take on more clients, and provide better service to their clients.
-Specifically, prepares should consider implementing tax software, and automating data collection from clients, client requests, data entry, and task delegation.
-They should also consider doing e-file with all of their clients and setting up direct deposit.
+Specifically, preparers should consider implementing tax software and automating data collection from clients, client requests, data entry, and task delegation.
+They should also consider e-filing with all of their clients and setting up direct deposit.
 Creating processes around these tasks early on can help tax professionals spend more quality time on complicated tax issues for their clients during tax season.

-By learning from the 2019 tax filing season, we can be more prepared to tackle the TCJA during the 2019 filing season and stay up to date on a dynamic tax law.
-If you want to keep up to date on tax reform, check out Surgent’s tax reform CPE courses designed to help you provide the best service to your clients.
+By learning from the 2019 tax filing season, we can be more prepared to tackle the TCJA during the 2020 filing season and stay informed on a dynamic tax law.
+If you want to keep up-to-date on tax reform, check out Surgent’s tax reform CPE courses designed to help you provide the best service to your clients.

 Megan Bierwirth graduated from the University of Kentucky in 2013 with a Bachelor’s of Science in Accounting and passed the CPA exam within 6 months of graduation.
 She worked in both public accounting and industry while becoming a CPA and now runs a virtual bookkeeping company focused on preventive, integrative and complementary medicine professionals.